Job Flow Index

 Professional Services

-Permanent placements in the professional services sector increased by 32% in October.
+Permanent placements in the Professional Services sector increased by 20% in March.

-Temp & contract placements in the professional services sector decreased by 14% in October.
+Temp & contract placements in the Professional Services sector increased by 30% in March.

 Finance & Accountancy

-Permanent placements in the finance and accountancy increased by 4% in October.
+Permanent placements in the Finance and Accountancy increased by 11% in March.

-Temporary & contract placements in this sector decreased by 16% in October.
+Temporary & contract placements in this sector increased by 17% in March after a significant dip in February.

 Construction, Trades & Labour

-Permanent placements in the construction, trades & labour sector decreased by 2% in October.
+Permanent placements in the Construction, Trades & Labour sector increased by 21% in March.

 Technology

-Permanent placements in the technology sector decreased by 21% in October.
+Permanent placements in the Technology sector decreased by 5% in March.

 Engineering, Manufacturing, FMCG & Warehousing

-Permanent placements in the manufacturing, engineering, FMCG & warehousing sector decreased by 18% in October.
+Permanent placements in the Manufacturing, Engineering, FMCG & Warehousing sector increased by 5% in March.

-Temporary & contract placements in this sector decreased by 69% in October.
+Temporary & contract placements in this sector Increased by 54% in March.

 Sales & Digital Marketing

-Temporary and contract placements in sales & digital marketing decreased by 56% in August.
+Temporary and contract placements in Sales & Digital Marketing decreased by 39% in March.

 Job Adverts